Steven-J-Blair/pimp-daddy-music-player/README.md

-# pimp-daddy-music-player
+[P.D.M.P] Pimp-Daddy-Music-Player
 [(https://transcendent-frangipane-98cd9d.netlify.app)]

-[P.D.M.P] There are many very nice open source audio players/embeddable player projects but none of them have everything I need.
-A custom player that can be used whether you're a producer selling beats or an artist selling your original songs.
+A custom music/beat (audio) player for #indies

+Player can be used whether you're a producer selling beats or an artist selling your original songs.
-It needs to be able to accept crypto payments!
-As well as facilitate NFT sales. [merch]

-I am experimenting with different web3 api's to make this player very... useful.
-This will definitely be a repository worth putting a star on.
+Accept crypto payments via css buttons.

+Unfortunately, you will need to facilitate dowloads manually.

+HMU if you need help with that!

+💻🤘😎